Code-Institute-Submissions/zeezee/README.md

 #### Fonts

-The font I selected to this page is Baloo 2 from [GoogleFonts](https://fonts.google.com/), because it fits perfectly to the elegant, bohemian and playful design the bijouxs and their creator represent.
+The font I selected for this page is Baloo 2 from [GoogleFonts](https://fonts.google.com/), because it fits perfectly with the elegant, bohemian, and playful design the bijoux and their creator represent.

 ### Wireframes

 I created my wireframes during the Scope Plane of this project.
-I made wireframes for each page of the site from three different type of devices:
+I made wireframes for each page of the site from three different types of devices:

 1. [Desktop](https://github.com/krisztinatxt/zeezee/tree/master/media/wireframes/desktop)